MRI technology is a strong civilian career for veterans

 Veterans and active-duty military members can use GI Bill and VET TEC benefits to cover MRI technologist training and earn a median salary of $88,180/year within 12–18 months of starting.
 The training structure — online education followed by supervised clinical rotations — aligns well with military discipline, and the career offers the structure, stability, and mission-driven purpose that many transitioning service members are looking for.

 The facts: MRI technologists earn a national median of $88,180 per year (BLS, May 2024).
 Training takes 12 to 18 months.
 The ARMRIT certification pathway requires only a high school diploma and no prior X-ray credentials.
-Tesla MR Institute’s tuition is $6,450, which falls well within GI Bill coverage.
+Tesla MR Institute’s tuition starts at $11,000, which falls well within GI Bill coverage.
 And the field has persistent staffing shortages, meaning job security is strong.

 Veterans bring specific qualities that employers value and that training programs reward: discipline, the ability to follow precise protocols, comfort with technical equipment, and experience working under pressure.
 If you served in a medical role, the overlap is even stronger.